goutam-khowal/DSA-Practice/Data Strucrures/Beginner/Doubly_Linked_List/Doubly_Linked_List_Operations.md

 #### 8. ToString

-> Description:
+> **Description:**
-> This method returns a string representation of the doubly linked list, joining node values with " <-> ".
-Unlike JSON.stringify(object), it correctly displays the list's structure.
+> ToString is implemented to overcome JSON.stringify’s circular reference error by traversing the doubly linked list.
+It collects each node’s value and concatenates them with " <-> ", producing a human-readable string output.

 ```
  ToString()